knative/community/elections/2020/README.md

 ## Purpose

 The role of this election is to fill out the three (3) seats due for election this year on the [Knative Tecnical Oversight Committee].
-Each elected member will serve a one (1) year term.
+Each elected member will serve a two (2) year term.

 ## Background